robomics/2022-sbi-ci-workshop/README.md

 GitHub Actions looks if a folder named `.github/workflows/` exists, and if it contains any `*.yml` file.

-When one of the supported event occurs (e.g. one or more commits are pushed, or a pull request is created or update), GitHub Actions will proces the YAML files under
+When one of the supported repository event occurs (e.g. one or more commits are pushed, or a pull request is created or updated), GitHub Actions will proces the YAML files under
 `github/workflows`, and run workflows triggered by the current event.

 On the `main` branch, all YAML files under `.github/workflows` are suffixed with `.disabled` and thus